craigstob/lj-auto-shop-notifications/readme.md

 // Use your form id and replace x with it 'input_x_7'
 ```

+12. Replace the company logo.
+You can either:
+    * Replace the $company_logo_path in the php with the path to your image, OR
+    * Replace the 'company-logo.jpg' file in the root folder of this plugin

 ## Setting the Coupon ID field

 This is up to you how to dynamically set this field.
 However this plugin comes equipped to look for a URL hash (\#coupon).
 For